BenGOsborn/WASM-Bird/README.md

-# WASM-Bird
+# WASM Bird

-A flappy bird game created using Golang, WASM, and TypeScript.
+A flappy bird inspired game created using Golang, WASM, and TypeScript.

 ## Tools